Avalara/Communications-Developer-Content/afc_saaspro_tax/afc_rest_apis/SDK/javascript/docs/CustomizationApi.md

 let opts = {
   'requestedClientId': 56, // Number | Client id associated with profile(s) to be fetched  Null value will use client id submitting the request or default client id as applicable.
   'requestedProfileId': 56, // Number | Configuration profile id to be fetched  Use 0 to indicate all profiles  Null value will use profile id from request or 0 if not set.
-  'itemType': new SaasPro.TaxCalculationSettingTypes() // TaxCalculationSettingTypes | Item Type  Examples:    Configuration, Bundle, Exclusion, Override, All
+  'itemType': new SaasPro.ClientProfileConfigTypes() // ClientProfileConfigTypes | Item Type  Examples:    Configuration, Bundle, Exclusion, Override, All
 };
 apiInstance.apiV2ProfilesGetProfilesGet(opts, (error, data, response) => {
   if (error) {